Past Continuous Tense (Progressive Tense)

 Related Articles:

 Ans.
-The Past continuous tense, as the name suggests, is a form of tense used to express actions that were ongoing or taking place at some moment in past.
+As the name suggests, it is a form of tense used to express actions that were ongoing or taking place at some moment in past.
 It is also known as the past progressive tense because it represents an action going on in the past tense.

 Examples: She was cooking dinner.

-Q.2 What are the four types of past continuous tense?
+Q.2 What are the four types of past progressive tense?

 Ans.
-The four types of Past continuous Tense are as follows
+The four types of Past Progressive Tense are as follows

 Positive, Negative, Interrogative, and Negative interrogative.